 An action was commenced against LDC in November 2004 in the Ontario Superior Court of Justice seeking damages in the amount of \$7.8 million as compensation for damages allegedly suffered as a result of a motor vehicle accident involving an LDC vehicle on January 9, 2001.
 This action is at an intermediate stage.
 The plaintiff's motion increasing its claim for damages to \$23.8 million was granted on July 7, 2010.
+The trial in this action is scheduled for May 2011.
 If damages were awarded, LDC would make a claim under its liability insurance which the Corporation believes would cover any damages which may become payable by LDC in connection with the action.